New York University Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-NYU landed the #130 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
-This puts it in the top 10% of all schools in the nation.
+NYU landed the #53 spot in College Factual's 2022 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
+This puts it in the top 5% of all schools in the nation.
+This is an improvement over the previous year, when NYU held the #130 spot on the Best Overall Colleges list.

 Is It Hard to Get Into NYU?